 The Crown (Season 4)

-Netflix’s royal drama continues into its fourth season, with Queen Elizabeth overseeing the marriage of her son, Prince Charles, to the Lady Dianna, one of the UK’s most iconic figures from history, for a multitude of reasons.
+Netflix’s royal drama continues into its fourth season, with Queen Elizabeth overseeing the marriage of her son, Prince Charles, to Lady Diana, one of the UK’s most iconic figures from history, for a multitude of reasons.
 Australian actress Elizabeth Debicki portrays the young Diana in season 4 of Netflix’s uber-successful drama.

 Dolly Parton’s Christmas on the Square (2020)